3dimaging/A_Real_World_Guide_for_Python_from_0_to_Advanced/README.md

 # A_Real_World_Guide_for_Python_from_0_to_Advanced

 The real world of python learner: you may have only 30 min per day to learn Python programming.
 It is quite often that sometimes you may not have no time at all.
+When you have time to go back where you left, you will find you forget everything.
+Because of the working load, family duties and other unexpected staff to deal with, you can be at the entry level after a year learning and have to start over again.

+This tutorial is to help you to break the strange cycle and really improve your programming skill through the journely of mastering Python.

+First, I want to mention something important, but you may not pay attention to.

 Active vs. Passive learning

 ## step 1: get to know Python